-Kyrgyzstan may well be one of the best off-the-radar travel destinations in the world.
+Ala Archa National Park is not to be missed in any quick visit to Kyrgyzstan, which may well be one of the best emerging travel destinations in the world.
 Gorgeous landscapes dot the countryside, criss-crossed by epic hiking trails.
 While many adventurers opt for longer treks through the Tian Shan mountains, you can easily and independently access some amazing hiking in Ala Archa National Park.

 Ala Archa National Park is just a short one hour drive from Bishkek, Kyrgyzstan’s capital.
 The easiest way to access the park is via a private driver.
 I linked up with a fellow hiker and we paid 2500 Som ($36) for a round trip pickup and drop off, including the 80 Som entrance fee.
 If you are on a budget, it is also possible to take a marshrutka (shared taxi), but you may have to wait quite awhile for it to fill up.
 Ask your driver to drop you at the uppermost entrance within the park, so that you don’t have to hike up along the road from the lower entry station.

 The hike can be done either as a day trip, or in the summer you can bring your own camping gear and spend the night.
 We passed several hikers planning to camp out at the hill station at the top of the main hiking trail.
 If you do this, be sure you are prepared for inclement weather.
 The station sits at about 3400 m in elevation and even on a hot day at the base it can see severely cold weather and snow at the top.

 The main hiking trails starts near the Ala Archa Hotel.
 They have a small restaurant if you need to grab a bit before the hike.
 You can also stay there overnight (they even have a couple yurts out front that appear to be for rent).

 First, a shorter and easier trail turns to the right.
 We saw several school groups of small children taking the trail.
 We did not take this route, but you can find a report on it here.